 - Discipline in ways that promote self-discipline and self-worth

 Teaching kids to read can be so rewarding, and yet so incredibly frustrating at the same time.
 It might seem that everyone else’s children are reading earlier or are finding it much easier than your kids.
 If that is the case, you are probably looking for a bit of extra help.
-If you are then great news, because we have the secrets to teaching kids to read that other parents might not be telling you about.
-There are some amazing product available that you need to be aware of that will get your kids reading successfully in no time.
+If you are then great news because we have the secrets to teaching kids to read that other parents might not be telling you about.
+There are some amazing products available that you need to be aware of that will get your kids reading successfully in no time.

-Since the ‘Phonics’ marketplace is pretty swamped, we have put together a little guide to help get you started with the best free websites, best system, DVDs, books and apps that we could find that can help kids learn to read in a fun and hopefully stress-free way.
+Since the ‘Phonics’ marketplace is pretty swamped, we have put together a little guide to help get you started with the best free websites, the best system, DVDs, books and apps that we could find that can help kids learn to read in a fun and hopefully stress-free way.

-Best DVD for Teaching Kids Phonics
+Best Videos for Teaching Kids Phonics

 The Best Book to use to Teach your Kids to Read using Phonics

-If your kids are starting to recognize phonics sounds and you want to get them some story books to practice with you should look for books that are known as ‘phonics readers’.
-The British book company Usborne have a really good set but they don’t seem to be easy to find in the U.S, you can look for some like StarFall’s Learn to Read series.
+If your kids are starting to recognize phonics sounds and you want to get them some storybooks to practice with, you should look for books that are known as ‘phonics readers.’
+The British book company Usborne have a really good set, but they don’t seem to be easy to find in the U.S, you can look for some like Starfall’s Learn to Read series.

 Best Online Phonics Program (Free)

-There are a few free phonics websites around, we checked out ABC Fast Phonics, Progressive Phonics and Starfall.
+There are a few free phonics websites around; we checked out ABC Fast Phonics, Progressive Phonics, and Starfall.
 The site we liked the best that offer free phonics resources was Starfall.

 Best Phonics Program (not free)